 The value can be set manually or selected from a preset.
 Available presets are 1.0, 0.5 and 0.3.
 1.0 is the default value.

 This parameter defines how often the FPS indicator is updated.

 Its default value is 2 (two updates per second).

-This tab contains settings for Filters
+This tab contains settings and controls for the Tween Machine

 This tab contains settings for Manipulators

 This parameter sets the distance at which the selected controllers are moved when you press arrow keys.

 The value of this parameter can be set manually or selected from the three preset options: 1, 10 and 100.
 The default value is 5.

 If this switch is enabled, an object can only be rotated (using the Rotate manipulator) by an angle divisible by the value specified in the field near the switch.

 The angle can be set manually or by selecting a preset, of which there are three: 45, 90 and 180.